adonath/scipy-2025-gen-ai-jax-for-science-tutorial/README.md

 Presented by **Axel Donath**, **Patrick Kidger**, **Johanna Haffner** and **Francois Lanusse**

+## Abstract
-This tutorial is an introduction to generative AI for Science with Jax and the Jax scientific ecosystem.
+In this tutorial we will dive into the world of generative AI for science with Jax and the Jax scientific ecosystem.
+Starting from limited prior experience with Numpy, Scipy and the Python standard library we will first introduce Jax's Numpy API, just in time compilation system, native support for tree based data structures and function transforms for differentiable and scalable programming.
+Equipped with these new tools, participants will tackle the understanding of the two most important model architectures behind the recent AI revolution in a scientific context from first principles: diffusion models for generating astronomical galaxy images and transformer based large language models for predicting the structure of proteins.
+In the astronomy part participants will refine their undertanding of Jax tools and diffusion models, by coding forward and reverse diffusion processes for a toy problem, then scaling up to training on small scale astronomical image data and finally generating higher resolution images from a pretrained model.
+TBC

 ## Setup Instructions

+### Working on Nebari (recommended)
+As some of the exercises have higher computational demands we recommend to work in an Nebari session, which will provide access to GPUs.

 Use colab or https://www.nebari.dev -- TBD!
 We do want GPUs.

 - Do we need separarate envs for the bio and astro part?
 No.
 - We'll provide preprocessed datasets for the astro section; premade transformer for the bio section.
 - We expect that everything will be of interest to everyone; the focus is on the JAX and GenAI rather than on the scientific applications.

+### Working locally (not recommended)
+Parts of the tutorial exerices can be done locally without access to GPUs or if you have a very capable machine.

+Download the data:

+### Google Collab (backup, not recommended)
+In case none of the options above work, you can open then tutorial in a Google collab session.

 ## Requirements
 NumPy and some SciPy.
 Dataclasses, functools.
+Knowledge on basic statistics, calculcus and linear algebra.
-No previous knowledge of either JAX or GenAI expected.
+No previous knowledge of either JAX or generative AI expected.

 ### Intro (30 Min)
 Intro, Motivation for JAX and Gen AI in science demonstrate setup.
 To bring everybody on the same level: